jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 head(df2)
 ```

 This code rearranges your data so that you end up with a column for your initial categories (in my case genes), a column for variable (in my case species), a column for your average, and a column for standard deviation.
 You will need to change "Name" to whatever you've named your category column.
 The command *separate* separates the names of your original columns based on a separator character, in this case an underscore.
 This is why it is helpful to name your original columns with prefixes or suffixes that can be easily separated.
-Try running each line of code separately (before the pipe, %>%) to determine what is occurring at each step.
+Try running each line of code on its own (before the pipe, %>%) to determine what is occurring at each step.

 ![useful image]({{ site.url }}/assets/error_bars_long.png)